 - In the society we live in, it’s hard for people NOT to develop prejudices against others but we have to unlearn those beliefs.

+More in the actual episode!!
 Listen & Subscribe for more.
-Be sure to share this, you never know who needs to hear it:Spotify Google Play Music iTunes Stitcher Radio
+Be sure to share this, you never know who wants to hear it:Spotify Google Play Music iTunes Stitcher Radio